Introduction

 The Book of Exodus

 The history of Egypt as a growing world power was tempered by the invasion of the Hyksos, people using horse and chariot, which were unknown to the Egyptians, and who arrived from Asia to occupy the land about 1600 B.C. for about a century and a half.
-It was probably during this period or just before it that the history of Jacob moving to Egypt occurred.
-In time, the Hyksos were expelled, and three dynasties reigned in Egypt increasing its military power.
-The following history of Egypt occurred.
+It was probably during this period that Joseph became an Administrator and Jacob and his family moved to Egypt.
+In time, the Hyksos were expelled, and three more dynasties reigned in Egypt, increasing its military power.

 Egypt’s was a land of many gods.
 Temples were numerous in the land.
 Egyptians believed in a life after death.
-This is evidenced in the pyramids in which adequate provisions were made for the royal afterlife.
-Even servants were slain and placed beside their master’s bodies.
+This is evidenced in the pyramids where adequate provisions were made for the royal afterlife.
+Even servants were slain and placed near their master’s body.

-About 300 years passed between the Book of Genesis and the Book of Exodus, or from the death of Joseph to birth of a new leader God chose, Moses, from the Levites, a Jewish priesthood.
+About 300 years passed between the Book of Genesis and the Book of Exodus, or from the death of Joseph to birth of a new leader, Moses, a Levite–a Jewish priesthood.

-Egypt had many Pharaohs, who became increasingly alarmed at the rapid increase of the Jews, whom they saw as a threat to national security.
-They reduced them to slavery to control them.
+Egypt had many Pharaohs, who became increasingly alarmed at the rapid increase of the Jews.
+They saw them as a threat to national security.
+Thus Egyptians reduced them to slavery to control them.
 The Israelite people, forced into increasing hard labour, are credited with building the city of Ramses.
 Exodus 1:15-22.
-(We realize now that God was preparing his people physically for the arduous journey ahead.
-Could it be that God is working in the circumstances of your life today and mine for something yet to be revealed)?
+We realize now that God was preparing his people physically for the arduous journey ahead.
+Could it be that God is working in the circumstances of your life today and mine for something yet to be revealed?

-A cruel Pharaoh ordered the death of all Jewish male newborns.
-But one such baby, Moses, was hidden and then miraculously adopted by Pharaoh’s daughter, who paid his mother to care for him.
+A cruel Pharaoh ordered the death of all Jewish, male newborns.
+But one baby, Moses, was hidden and then miraculously adopted by Pharaoh’s daughter, who paid his mother to care for him.

 Moses was instructed in all the Egyptian wisdom and learning (Acts 7:22).
-The Book of Exodus of the Bible tells the life story of Moses and of the Jews that God sent Moses to lead out of the land to go to Canaan.
+The Book of Exodus of the Bible tells the life story of Moses.
+He was destined to lead the descendants of Joseph of the land to Canaan.
 Moses is considered the greatest prophet in Jewish history (Deuteronomy 34:10).

 Do you think God has forgotten you?
 He has not.
 God may be testing you.
 How will you respond in the silent moments of life, when no one is looking, no one is there, and you need help, and none comes?
 Are you alone?
 You can be alone in a crowd.
 All may fail you, even your family, the Church, civic leaders.
 You may live in a land of no social services to turn to.
 I think of those shivering in the cold, hungry, and even homeless.
 Do you think God has forgotten you?
 He has not.
 Trust His love.